Braces of Perfect Matching Width 2: Perfect matching width, tight cuts and matching minors

 \begin{corollary} Let $G$ be a matching covered graph and $H$ a brick or brace of $G$.
 Then $\pmw{H}\leq 2\pmw{G}$. \end{corollary}

 So by iteratively contracting tight cuts we cannot significantly increase the perfect matching width.
-As bicontractions are a special case of tight cut contractions and by \cref{lemma:subgraphwidth} the width of a conformal subgraph of $G$ is bounded by the width of $G$ itself, we obtain a similar corollary for the matching minors of $G$.
+As bicontractions are a special case of tight cut contractions and by \cref{lemma:subgraphwidth} the width of a conformal subgraph of $G$ is bounded by the width of $G$ itself, we finally obtain our main result on matching minors of this section.